BehaviorTree/BehaviorTree.CPP/docs/tutorial_B_node_parameters.md

 ## Example: an Action requiring the parameter "message"

-`SaySomething` is a simple synchronous ActionNodeBase which will print the string passed in the NodeParameter called "message".
+`SaySomething` is a simple SyncActionNode which will print the string passed in the NodeParameter called "message".

 Please note: